 The final defining feature of a Victorian home is its vibrant colors.
-This contrasts the more muted and subdued colors that are popular today.
+This contrasts with the more muted and subdued colors that are popular today.

 Victorians loved to use bright and bold colors in their homes.
-They believed that these colors added to the overall feeling of grandeur and opulence.
+They believed these colors added to the overall feeling of grandeur and opulence.
 Some of the most popular colors used in Victorian homes include deep reds, greens, blues, and yellows.

-The Challenges of a Building a Victorian Home
+The Challenges of Building a Victorian Home